-If you are a member of the military and have been arrested for DUI in Vista, reach out to jD LAW.
+If you are a member of the military and have been arrested for DUI in Vista, reach out to jD Law Criminal Defense Attorneys.
 Our lead attorney can use his knowledge as a Criminal Law Specialist to defend you at an administrative, criminal, and military level.
 Our team has handled thousands of DUI cases successfully.
 Call our office today at (760) 630-2000 to get a free initial consultation.

 Under California’s DUI laws, anyone who drives with a blood alcohol concentration of 0.08% or higher can be charged with driving under the influence – make that any amount of alcohol if you are under 21 years old.
 For civilians, this can result in a DMV hearing, the loss of a driver’s license, and criminal penalties.
 But for members of the military, the charges are significantly worse, especially if you were caught on a military base like Camp Pendleton or another facility in North County.

 First, you will face all the same administrative and criminal penalties as a civilian, including:

 - Between two days and six months in jail;